melisplatform/melis-cms-skeleton/install/README.txt

 1/ Create your vhost (check file /install/vhost.txt for example) Define your MELIS_PLATFORM inside your vhost.
-   Define your MELIS_MODULE, your site's module folder name in /module/MelisSites You might need to add/remove "Require all granted" from your vhost directory / directoryMatch depending on your server version
+   Define your MELIS_MODULE, your site's module folder name in /module/MelisSites You might need to add/remove "Require all granted" from your vhost directory depending on your server version

 2/ Add this entries to your hosts file (or update if you're changing the local domains) 127.0.0.1       www.mysite.local